learn-co-curriculum/opening-a-lab-nitrous/README.md

 ### Step 1: Opening a Lesson with `learn open`

 All lessons are stored on GitHub.
 You need to fork and clone every lesson you want to work on.
-But instead of doing that through GitHub Fork and `git clone`, you can automated all these steps by using `learn open`.
+But instead of doing that through GitHub Fork and `git clone`, you can automate all these steps by using `learn open`.

 When you're on a Lab on Learn.co and want to begin working on it, go to your Nitrous console and type `learn open`.
 You'll see: